 A Week in Honolulu

 The snow was piling up as we waited to ride the light rail to the airport.
 At Minneapolis/St. Paul MSP, snow-clearing crews were keeping ahead of the snow: across four departure boards, I saw only two cancellations, probably due to inbound cancellations.
-The weather delayed our departure.
-An engineer arrived to deal with a frozen… Continue reading A Week in Honolulu
+MSP, runway 30R, getting a good scrape from 20 graders driving in formation.…… Continue reading A Week in Honolulu

 Change of Plan